Shivani2825/ZoomMeetingLinkGeneration/README.md

 # Zoom Meeting Link Generation

 This Python script utilizes the Zoom API to create a Zoom meeting.
-It retrieves an access token using OAuth, then sends a request to the Zoom API to create a meeting with specified details such as the topic, duration, start date, and start time.
+It employs a server-to-server authentication method, accessing the Zoom API without OAuth tokens.
+The script sends a request to the Zoom API to create a meeting with specified details such as the topic, duration, start date, and start time.

 ## Prerequisites